BF/SF Bandmaster

 Summary

 The Bandmaster came with many different circuits during the blackface and silverface eras.
-The blackface head had a diode recifier, one normal channel and a vibrato channel with no reverb.
+The blackface head had a diode rectifier, one normal channel and a vibrato channel with no reverb.
 The silverface Bandmaster amps got a 5U4GB tube rectifier and the vibrato channel got reverb.
 Hence, the name “Bandmaster Reverb”.
 Due to this the silverface Bandmaster Reverb is less powerful, has less attack and breaks up earlier than the blackface Bandmaster.
 As usual the later silverface models were modified to become cleaner and more powerful.
 The 70W model from 1978 with master volume and push/pull boost had a huge power transformer and big filter caps.
 It reminds us more of a classic 80w Twin Reverb than a Bandmaster Reverb, and it shared its circuit design with the Pro Reverb and Super Reverb at that time.

 The silverface Bandmaster Reverb is a typical ab763 amp and shares basic circuit design with the Super Reverb, Deluxe Reverb, Twin Reverb, Vibrolux Reverb, Pro Reverb and Twin Reverb.
 The main differences between these amps are transformer size, filter caps size and output/speaker impedance.
 Yes of course some have the mid knob and bright switch while others don’t.
 All these ab763 amps with reverb has the gain stage in the reverb recovery circuit which the non-reverb amps don’t have.
 The reverb amps will start to break up around 4-5 on the volume knob while the non-reverb amps stay clean to approx 6-7.
 This is caused by the lack of gain stage in the reverb recovery circuit which contributes to tube distortion and compression in the preamp section when the amp is pushed.
 Not only is there more action in the preamp section, the silverface Bandmaster Reverb also has less attack and less clean headroom in the power amp section due to the tube rectifier.
 The Bandmaster Reverb head is therefore quite similar to the amps in the Pro Reverb and Vibrolux Reverb, just without the speakers.

 Let’s study the blackface Bandmaster AB763 and blackface Bassman AA864.
 They are similar in the way that both are clean sounding with just one 12ax7 tube in the preamp stage (vibrato ch in bandmaster and normal channel in bassman).
-The vibrato channel in the Bandmaster is even more clean than the Bassman because of the vibrato circuitry loading the signal chain and reducing the gain level in the premp section.
+The vibrato channel in the Bandmaster is even more clean than the Bassman because of the vibrato circuitry loading the signal chain and reducing the gain level in the preamp section.
 Hence, the AA864 Bassman normal channel has more preamp “juice” and reaches the sweet spot at an earlier volume knob setting.
 The Bassman has a slightly bigger output transformer resulting in a firmer tone and more attack.
 A smaller output transformer will introduce sag and compression in the power amp section.
 The blackface Bandmaster is therefore ideal for those who look for a pure Fender clean sound without making ones ears bleed.

 The blackface and silverface Bandmasters are medium/big sounding amps with a flexible speaker impedance of 4 ohm, allowing anything between one and four speakers (8 ohm each) to be connected via the main and/or external speaker jack.
 This makes it possible to adapt to small and big stages and gigs just by configuring the speakers.